§ 95.03 EXEMPTIONS.

 (A) The setting of fires to combat or limit existing fires, when reasonably necessary in the judgment of the local fire protection district.

-(B) The burning of fuels for legitimate camp fire, barbecue, cooking or external fireplaces, recreational, or in domestic fireplaces, provided that no garbage, domicile waste or refuse shall be burned in such cases.
-Fuel for such fires shall consist only of seasoned firewood and a small quantity of paper and lighter fluid for ignition purposes.
+(b) Fuel.
+No garbage, domicile waste or refuse shall be burned.
+Fuel for such fires shall consist only of dry seasoned wood and a small quantity of paper and lighter fluid for ignition purposes.

 (C) The controlled burning of ground vegetation for the purpose of establishing, restoring, sustaining or nurturing native prairies.